Franisz/zUtilities/README.md

 ; ... set to -1 to disable

 ShowTargetProtection=1
-; ... enables for current equipped weapon (1) or shows all protection stats (2) or disables (0) protection icon and value next to the focused npc hp bar
+; ... enables for currently equipped weapon (1) or shows all protection stats (2) or disables (0) protection icon and value next to the focused npc hp bar

 ShowProtOnlyInFight=1
 ; ... enables (1) or disables (0) showing protection stats only during combat